Chinese mainland reports 5 new imported COVID-19 cases

-Among them, four cases were reported in Shanghai and one in Sichuan Province, the commission said, adding that no new suspected cases were reported.
+Of the five imported cases, two were reported in Shaanxi Province, one in Tianjin and the provinces of Fujian and Guangdong respectively, the commission said, adding that two new suspected cases from abroad were reported in Shanghai.

 No deaths had been reported from the imported cases.